shawngerrard/pulumi-litrepublic-www/README.md

     ```ssh-keygen -t rsa -b 4096 -C "<username>@hostname" -f ~/.ssh/<keyname>```
 2. Copy SSH public key to server and install into authorized_keys.
     ```ssh-copy-id -i ~/.ssh/<key/filename>.pub <server username>@<server hostname/ext. ip> -p <external port number>```
-> Log into the host and use the following code to remove **a single** public key from the host that may have erroneously been added:
+> **Note:** Log into the host and use the following code to remove **a single** public key from the host that may have erroneously been added:
     ```sed -i.bak '/REGEX_MATCHING_KEY/d' ~/.ssh/authorized_keys```

-> Log into the host and use the following code to remove **multiple** public keys from the host that may have erroneously been added:
+> **Note:** Log into the host and use the following code to remove **multiple** public keys from the host that may have erroneously been added:
     ```sed -i.bak '/REGEX1/d; /REGEX2/d' ~/.ssh/authorized_keys```

 <hr />

 ### Secure SSH config in RPI
-> **Reference:** https://webdock.io/en/docs/how-guides/security-guides/ssh-security-configuration-settings and access the file using the snippet below.
+> **Reference:** [https://webdock.io/en/docs/how-guides/security-guides/ssh-security-configuration-settings](https://webdock.io/en/docs/how-guides/security-guides/ssh-security-configuration-settings) and access the file using the snippet below.
 ```sudo nano /etc/ssh/sshd_config```

 1. Open SSH config and follow the referenced link above to tweak settings.